Haemorhous mexicanus frontalis

 The spread of House Finch is apparently accomplished by dispersal in fall of birds which visit feeders in towns and cities and then breed the next summer, or within very few years thereafter (Rosche 1994).
 First records at most locations are indeed in fall or winter, and in some cases predate the establishment of breeding populations by several years.

 Eastward spread of the species has been primarily in the North Platte River Valley and has been attributed to the presence of “dense planted evergreens in residential areas … and feeding stations” (Rosche 1994).
 It apparently became established in Scottsbluff, Scotts Bluff Co well before 1958 (Olson 1956, Swenk 1926, Ducey 1988, Rapp et al 1958); Mollhoff (2022) cited a pair of adults with young found by Mrs. J. W. Hall in Scotts Bluff Co 18 Jul 1926.
 An isolated population was established in North Platte, Lincoln Co in the 1950s (Gates 1955).
-Between these locations, establishment has been recent, at Oshkosh, Garden Co and Ogallala, Keith Co in 1977 (Rosche 1994, Brown et al 1996) and the Kingsley Dam area, Keith Co in 1985 (Rosche 1994), although there was an earlier report for Keith Co 20 Mar 1964.
+Between these locations, establishment was slower, at Oshkosh, Garden Co and Ogallala, Keith Co in 1977 (Rosche 1994, Brown et al 1996) and the Kingsley Dam area, Keith Co in 1985 (Rosche 1994), although there was an earlier report for Keith Co 20 Mar 1964.
 A population had been established in Kearney, Buffalo Co for many years prior to 1980, although no specific information regarding its origin has been published.
 Breeding began in Hall Co in 1983 (Coons 1983, Bennett 1984), and at about the same time in Adams Co, where the first summer reports were in 1984.
 Reports from neighboring Kearney and Phelps Cos are recent, despite the presence of the long-established colony in Kearney, although individuals were reported at a Minden, Kearney Co feeder in late summer 1983-85 (Turner 1983, 1985, 1986).

 Prior to 1980, colonies were established in McCook, Red Willow Co as well as in Kimball and Haigler.
 Summering birds were reported in Chase and Perkins Cos by 1982, and by 1990 the southern Panhandle and southwest were occupied, east to Kearney Co, including Republican River Valley counties (Mollhoff 2001).